asciamanna/asciamanna.github.io/_drafts/organizational-standardization-review-boards-and-the-death-of-innovation.md

 ## There is Hope

 This may seem depressing but there is hope.
 The most successful software companies today understand the creative, experimental, and team-based nature of software development, that software development is a process of discovery.
 The great software companies have adopted principles and practices from DevOps, Lean Software Development, Extreme Programming, and [Modern Agile](http://www.modernagile.org).
-They instead focus on empowering autonomous teams, technical excellence, continuous experimentation, continuous learning, and discovery rather than building order taking, masters-and-minions organizations, stamping out cookie-cutter teams, and separating the decision makers from the software creators.
+They instead focus on empowering autonomous teams, technical excellence, continuous experimentation, and continuous learning, rather than building order-taking, masters-and-minions organizations, stamping out cookie-cutter teams, and separating the decision makers from the software creators.

 <img src="/img/book-trio-small.png" alt="books about high quality teams" class="img-responsive" />